mviereck/x11docker/README.md

  - docker does not provide a [display server](https://en.wikipedia.org/wiki/Display_server) that would allow to run applications with a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface).
  - x11docker fills the gap.
 It runs an [X display server](https://en.wikipedia.org/wiki/X_Window_System) on the host system and provides it to docker containers.
  - Additionally x11docker does some [security setup](https://github.com/mviereck/x11docker#security) to enhance container isolation and to avoid X security leaks.
-   This allows a [sandbox](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) environment that protects the host system from possibly malicious or buggy software.
+   This allows a [sandbox](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) environment that fairly well protects the host system from possibly malicious or buggy software.

 Software can be installed in a deployable docker image with a rudimentary Linux system inside.
 This can help to run or deploy software that is difficult to install on several systems due to dependency issues.
 It is possible to run outdated versions or latest development versions side by side.